coelacant1/Delta-Bed-Calibration-Tool/README.md

 //HorizontalRadius

 The program simply averages the heights of the build plate at the towers and virtual towers at the edge of the build plate.
 This value is then subtracted by each tower to give the new tower heights, and multiplied by -0.5 then added to the horizontal radius.
 This simply balances the points around zero.

-//Delta Radius

-The next step was to calculate the delta radius.
-This involves finding the amount of change, for instance when you change the Delta Radius for the X tower from 0 to 1, it increases the virtual tower opposite of the X tower by 45%, of what the X tower is increased by and the two virtual towers adjacent (YOpp, ZOpp) to the X tower are increased by 27.5%, of what the X tower was increased by.
-The X delta radius does not however affect the Y and Z tower.

-Once the program has these values, it can then predict where the Delta Radius values need to be for the XYZ towers (excluding the virtual towers) to be equal to approximately 0.
-The prediction is done in this case via linear regression.

 //Alpha Rotation